Design thinking workshop

 Everyone benefits

-By putting your customer first and coming up with solutions from his problem, he feels involved and valued.
-The short iterations ensure that the customer can evaluate the result very quickly.
+By putting your customer first, and coming up with solutions from an understanding of their problem, they feel engaged and valued.
+The short iterations allow the customer to evaluate the result very quickly.

 Through short iterations with prototypes, you reduce the development costs of your new product/service.
 Your employees feel more involved and more engaged, which positively affects job satisfaction.